freecashorg/FEIP/FEIP17_DigitEnvelope/FEIP17V3_SafetyBox_doc.md

 1. This protocol helps users to write encrypted personal information in the blockchain of FCH.

-2. Use the public key of the first output address to encrypt message.
+2. Use the public key of the first output address to encrypt the message.

 ## Add an item